 There are two Samrat Yantras – one small and one big.
 The small one you see as soon as you enter the Jantar Mantar.
 The big one is located at the diagonally opposite corner and is the largest instrument in the complex.

 Both the instruments work on the same principle.
 A triangular wall is aligned with the axis of Jaipur – hence giving it a perfect North-South alignment.
 The shadow of this line when it falls on the semi-circular curves on both sides, you see the local Jaipur time.
-The smaller or Laghu Samrat Yantra gives time to the accuracy of 20 seconds while the large one or Vrihat Samrat Yantra gives it with 2 seconds accuracy.
+The smaller or Laghu Samrat Yantra gives time to the accuracy of 20 seconds while the large one or Vrihat Samrat Yantra gives it 2 seconds accuracy.

 Some guides would tell you that the Laghu Samrat Yantra was a test model before constructing the larger one.
 Though a very small model of the Big or Vrihat Samrat Yantra can be seen at the Jantar Mantar.

-On a clear sunny day, it is fascinating to see the shadow of sun move in a smooth motion at these instruments.
+On a clear sunny day, it is fascinating to see the shadow of the sun move in a smooth motion at these instruments.

 Samrat Yantra is named after Pt Jaganath Samrat who helped Maharaja Swai Jai Singh in studying astronomy.
 Another scholar involved was Pt Keval Ram Ji.
 These scholars traveled to Greece, Arabia, Portugal & Britain to study astronomy along with studying the ancient Sanskrit texts including Vedangas.